jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 The online course platform also includes a custom plug-in that allows us to schedule video calls using our Webex account.
 Participants will be able to join he call with one click from the course.

+## Guide to crafting your materials

+### Jupyter notebooks

+Your tutorial should be written as a set of Jupyter notebooks—at least three or four fully narranted notebooks—walking your reader through the complete path to achieve the learning objectives.

+Each Jupyter notebook is "one lesson" and will correspond to "one section" in the online course.
+Printed, it should be 10 to 20 pages, or 17 to 35 minutes to read.
+The computational portions should be presented as worked-out examples, broken down into steps, and narrated.